 An increasing number of farm interns are hungry for farm knowledge and experience.
 A college intern can make life on the farm much more enjoyable and can relieve some of the workload.
 Students are often willing to work in exchange for fresh fruits and vegetables and possibly some fresh or frozen meat.
 A young farm intern will be thrilled to help out with hoof trimming, tusk filing, worming, or just brushing the pigs.
 Kunekune pigs are affectionate animals, and brushing them is as enjoyable to us as it is to them.

 A Smart Investment for the Homestead

-The time is right for people interested in investing in pigs.
-With escalating grain prices, livestock owners across the country are selling their drifts off at auction.
-Pork prices will escalate as soon as pigs become scarce.
-Purchasing Kunekune piglets for breeding stock now will allow the farmer to have low-input premium pork available when the prices soar over the next few years.
-For those that just want to raise a pig for their own consumption, what better animal could you buy than one that won’t tear everything up and escape in the process?
+For those who want to raise pigs for their own consumption, what better animal could you buy than one that won’t tear everything up and escape in the process?
 For those wanting to raise the safest and most economical pigs, purebred Kunekunes are a great option.

 By Karin Kraft.
 This article was originally published in the February 2013 issue of Acres U.S.A. magazine.